 Find out about the work BCT is doing on:

-BCT has supported and been involved in research investigating Bats and Breathable roofing membranes, in collaboration with Reading University’s department of Technologies and Sustainable Built Environment (TSBE).
+BCT has supported and been involved in research investigating bats and Breathable Roofing Membranes (BRMs), in collaboration with Reading University’s department of Technologies and Sustainable Built Environment (TSBE).
 Stacey Waring, the research engineer leading this work, has now completed her doctoral research and details of the main findings will be circulated in due course.

-It is known that bats use cavity walls to roost in during all seasons.
+It is known that bats use cavity walls as roosting sites during all seasons.
 The degree of importance per species and per season is difficult to discern due to the inaccessibility of the structure.
 Concerns about the carbon footprint of housing stock has led to even greater emphasis on having cavity walls insulated.
 This has given greater importance to understanding bats' use of cavity walls and identifying suitable mitigation measures where bat roosts are present.

 If bats are present in a cavity wall that is scheduled to be filled with insulation a gap should be left for the bats.
 A difficulty is that leaving gaps in cavity wall insulation can mean that the work may not be subject to guarantee.
-However, the BBA (British Board of Agrement) has confirmed that partial filling of a Gable Wall is however allowed for blown-in EPS bead certificates.
-A common statement in them all says:
+However, the BBA (British Board of Agrément) has confirmed that partial filling of a gable wall is however allowed for blown-in EPS bead certificates, which commonly state:

 3.3 Partial filling of the gable apex (i.e. limiting the fill to several brickwork courses above ceiling level) is permitted provided the top of the wall is protected by the roof and: